 The potential for big data to add to a company’s bottom line is fueling tremendous growth in the emerging job sector.
 Many are predicting that there will be a shortage of qualified employees available to meet the need for data analysts and managers who will be able to effectively use big data to make significant decisions.
 While big data may grow significantly across many industries, much of the growth will likely be in industries related to computer and electronic products, information, finance, insurance and the public sector.

-Despite the lack of standardized job titles under the big data umbrella, most big data jobs can be grouped into four main classifications of skillsets.
+Despite the lack of standardized job titles under the big data umbrella, most big data jobs can be grouped into five main classifications of skillsets.

 Data scientists, often at the top of the big data hierarchical chart, are typically proven professionals who possess deep analytical talent.
 They typically have bachelor’s or master’s degrees in artificial intelligence, natural language processing or data management and have strong backgrounds in mathematics or statistics.